isonic1/selenium-conf-2015/README.md

   `allure report open`

 Disclaimer:
-  * This was setup was built quickly, so the code is not in the optimal state of dryness.
+  * This example was built quickly, so the code is not in the optimal state of dryness.
   * No page objects were used.
 The tests are soley for example purposes. :)